DCMLab/standards/docs/source/pipeline/pipeline.rst

 ``ms3 metadata --instrumentation``.

 Once the scores have been updated/created, you will need to open each MuseScore file to check on their visual arrangement because it does not happen automatically.
-Please do not change the font settings unless strictly necessary.
+Please do not modify the default font settings (except for restoring the defaults) unless strictly necessary.
 The arrangement is arbitrary and should be somewhat satisfying visually (again, take the Tchaikovsky example above).
-Arranging the layout may involve making the vertical box larger.
+Arranging the layout may involve enlarging the vertical box in the vertical dimension.

 An example